PeterAustria/node-red-contrib-ta-cmi/README.md

 ### BETA stage

 The program development is currently in the test phase.
 The node has been extensively tested on my system, and it works with the hardware and configuration I am using.
 Currently, I do not have any information on how the node behaves in other environments.
 Please support me by reporting briefly about your experiences at <a href="https://github.com/PeterAustria/node-red-contrib-ta-cmi/issues">Issues on GitHub</a>.

+### Language support

+This node is autodetecting the installed langeuage of your node-red.
+Currently it supports Germand and Englisch (other language installs will be displayed in Englisch as well).
+If you like me to support other languages as well, please drop me a message at <a href="https://github.com/PeterAustria/node-red-contrib-ta-cmi/issues">Issues on GitHub</a>.

 ## Changelog